a

 13. Dan Guevara LoveYourself PH Mental Health

-14. C. Eufemio Agbayani, III National Historical Commission of the Philippines Philippine History & Nationalism
+14. Eufemio C. Agbayani, III National Historical Commission of the Philippines Philippine History & Nationalism

 15. Aileen G. Lucero Ecowaste Coalition Green and Sustainable Practices